geraldoquagliato/geraldoquagliato.github.io/README.md

 * file tree view;

-* simple metadata editor and automatic saving of Markdown and HTML files with YAML front-matter;
+* simple metadata editor and automatic saving of Markdown and HTML files with YAML front-mat’;lter;

 * behavior customizations that can be configured from your repository, while still accessing **coisas** from its own URL;